Pinball Loss Minimization for One-bit Compressive Sensing: Convex Models and Algorithms: Introduction

-The pinball loss is characterized by the parameter $\tau$, and it is convex when $\tau\geq -1$.
-The hinge loss and the linear loss can be viewed as particular pinball loss functions with $\tau = 0$ and $\tau = -1$, respectively.
-In other words, $L_\tau(t)$ provides a bridge from the hinge loss to the linear loss.
-The hinge loss is a good choice for regular classification tasks; and the linear loss shows good performance in 1bit-CS.
-Hence, it is expected that a suitable trade-off between them can achieve better performance in 1bit-CS.
+where $t=-y_i(\vu_i^\top\vx)$.
+(There is another and equivalent definition of the pinball loss in quantile regression field; see, e.g., \cite{christmann2007svms}.)
+It is characterized by parameters $\tau$ and $c$, and it is convex when $\tau\geq -1$.
+The one-sided $\ell_1$ loss and the linear loss can be viewed as particular pinball loss functions with $(\tau = 0,~c=0)$ and $(\tau = -1,~c=0)$, respectively.
+In other words, $L_{\tau,c}(t)$ provides a bridge from the one-sided $\ell_1$ loss to the linear loss.

-In this paper, we will discuss two models with the pinball loss minimization.
-First, based on the model given by \cite{jacques2013robust}, we propose a new model consisting of the pinball loss minimization, a $\ell_0$-norm constraint, and the $\ell_2$-norm unit sphere constraint.
-This problem is non-convex because of the $\ell_0$ norm and $\ell_2$ norm constraints.
-In order to solve this problem, \emph{pinball iterative hard thresholding (PIHT)} is established and evaluated by numerical experiments.
-Second, we propose a convex model which contains the pinball loss, a $\ell_1$-norm regularization term, and the $\ell_2$-norm ball constraint.
-This model considers both the $\ell_1$-norm and the $\ell_2$-norm.
-So we name it as \emph{elastic-net pin-SVM (ep-SVM)}.
-When $\tau=-1$, it reduces to the model given by \cite{zhang2014efficient}.
-To effectively solve ep-SVM, its dual problem is derived, and a dual coordinate ascent algorithm is given.
-This algorithm is shown to converge to a global optimum, and its effectiveness is illustrated by numerical experiments.
+In this paper, we will use the pinball loss to establish two convex models to recover signals from 1bit observations.
+The first model contains the pinball loss, the $\ell_1$-norm regularization term, and the $\ell_2$-norm ball constraint.
+Since both the $\ell_1$-norm and the $\ell_2$-norm are considered, we name it as \emph{Elastic-net Pinball loss model (EPin)}.
+For the second model, we put the $\ell_1$-norm term into the constraint and then name it as EPin with sparsity constraint (\emph{EPin-sc}).
+To efficiently solve them, the dual problems are derived, and the corresponding dual coordinate ascent algorithms are given.
+These algorithms are proved to converge to the optima of the primal problems, and their effectiveness is evaluated on numerical experiments.

-The rest of this paper is organized as follows.
-A brief review on the existing 1bit-CS methods is given in Section II.
-Section III introduces the pinball loss and proposes a pinball loss model with a $\ell_0$-norm constraint for 1bit-CS.
-In Section IV, the elastic-net pin-SVM is discussed, and an algorithm is provided to solve it.
-Both proposed methods are evaluated on numerical experiments in Section V, showing the performance of the pinball loss in 1bit-CS.
-A conclusion is given to end this paper in Section VI.
+This paper is organized as follows.
+A brief review on existing 1bit-CS methods is given in Section~\ref{sec:2}.
+Section~\ref{sec:4} introduces the pinball loss and then proposes EPin.
+An efficient algorithm is designed as well.
+The discussion on EPin-sc is given in Section~\ref{sec:5}.
+The proposed methods are then evaluated on numerical experiments in Section~\ref{sec:6}, showing the performance of the pinball loss in 1bit-CS.
+A conclusion is given to end this paper in Section~\ref{sec:7}.